flaneurette/tiny-shop/README.md

 # Installation

 - Download or clone the package and upload it to your server.
 Unzip it, and run the install.php file to check for requirements.

-- edit: /inventory/site.json for site configurations. (/shop/ is the default shopfolder.)
+Optional:
-- edit: /payment/paypal/paypal.json and edit your paypal information. (insert your PayPal e-mail address, other variables are mostly defaults)
+- edit: /inventory/site.json for site configurations.

-Security:
+- edit: /payment/paypal/paypal.json and edit your paypal information. (mostly defaults and need no change)
 - edit: /resources/php/header.inc.php, to adjust appropiate (security) headers.
 By default, it shows all PHP errors.

 # Administration